 Ohio state law requires most employers to carry workers’ compensation insurance.
-This insurance provides payment of medical bills and disability compensation for employees who are injured or fall ill on the job.
-It may also provide benefits for the surviving family members of workers who die as a result of a work-related injury.
-The state of Ohio operates the largest state workers’ compensation insurance program in the country, but it also does allow certain employers to self-insure rather than purchase insurance from the state.
-So, what exactly does this mean?
+This insurance pays medical bills and disability compensation for employees who are injured or fall ill on the job.
+It may also provide benefits for the surviving family members of workers who die because of a work-related injury.
+Ohio operates the largest state workers’ compensation insurance program in the country, but also allows certain employers to self-insure rather than purchase insurance from the state.
+So, what does this mean?
 What does it mean for Ohio workers who find themselves in need of workers’ compensation benefits?

 Defining State and Self Workers’ Compensation Insurance in Ohio

-As mentioned, most Ohio businesses must have insurance to aid injured workers with payment of medical bills and wage replacement.
-When an employee is injured or falls ill at work, he has a right to benefits that can aid his recovery and financial security.
+Most Ohio businesses must have insurance to aid injured workers with payment of medical bills and wage replacement.
+When an employee is injured or falls ill at work, he may have benefits that can aid his recovery and financial security.
 The two options for that insurance in Ohio are:

 - Self-insurance – Some large Ohio businesses elect to insure themselves.
 This means they are directly responsible for paying the medical bills and wage replacement costs for their injured employees.
-Injured workers file a claim directly with the employer, and the employer in turn pays the benefits out of its own funds.
-In the case of self-insured employers, the BWC does not pay the claims, but it does oversee them.
+Injured workers file a claim directly with the employer, and the employer pays the benefits out of its own funds.
+With self-insured employers, the BWC does not pay the claims, but oversees them.

 Ohio Self-Insured Employers Are Still Accountable to the State

-The state must give permission to an employer to be self-insured, and the BWC assists with accountability going forward.
-This helps ensure that employees are able to obtain the injury benefits they deserve.
+The state must permit to an employer to be self-insured, and the BWC assists with accountability going forward.
+This helps ensure that employees can obtain the injury benefits they deserve.
 To be self-insured in Ohio, the state requires an employer to meet certain criteria, including:

-- Have a minimum of 500 employees working in Ohio
+- Have at least 500 employees working in Ohio

-- Operate in Ohio for a minimum of two years
+- Operate in Ohio at least two years

 - Actively participate in the state insurance fund